SSWConsulting/SSW.Rules.Content/rules/group-managed-service-account-gmsa/rule.md

 * **KDC** - Domain controller with Microsoft Key Distribution Service (KdsSvc) enabled
 * **PowerShell** - To create and manage service AD accounts, you need to install the Active Directory module for Windows PowerShell
 * **Supported Windows versions** - Windows Server 2012/Windows 8 or newer
-* **Services set up without gMSAs** - Rebuilding or changing the service account in applications that already set up and running (e.g. Data Protection Manager, Azure AD Sync) might break these applications, so a full re-install might be necessary to use gMSAs instead of a simple user change.
+* **Services set up without gMSAs** - Rebuilding or changing the service account in applications that already set up and running (e.g. Data Protection Manager, Azure AD Sync) might break these applications, so a full re-install might be necessary to use gMSAs instead of a simple user change

 ## Set up gMSAs